-- Federal Overreach: Oppose proposed EPA rules under the Clean Water Act expanding federal jurisdiction over water, and other such overreaches.
+- Federal Overreach: Support current administration's efforts to reverse previous EPA Clean Water Act rules expanding federal jurisdiction over water.

 - Transportation Funding: Support full implementation of the Oklahoma Department of Transportation Eight Year Construction Plan with reasonable and sustainable mechanisms to ensure adequate funding for the state's transportation and infrastructure needs from both federal and state taxes and user fees.

 - Legislative Issues: In this day and time, it is absolutely necessary for those in business to be politically active in all levels of government.
 One of the principal objectives of the association is to work closely with the Oklahoma Legislature to influence legislation and regulations under consideration.
 As industries become more regulated, there must be representation of the business and free enterprise viewpoint.
 OKAA provides representation to its members through the Governmental Affairs Committee, which updates membership on important Oklahoma political issues by tracking and reviewing current legislative and regulatory rulemaking processes.